Amino acids - types, division, BCAA and EAA products

 - Tryptophan

-Insufficient supply of exogenous amino acids in the diet can lead to serious disorders of the body's functions, including muscle weakness and slower regenerative processes.
+A lack of sufficient supply of exogenous amino acids in the diet can lead to serious disturbances in body functions, including muscle weakness and slowing down of regenerative processes.

-Endogenous amino acids are compounds that our body is able to produce on its own.
-These include:
+Endogenous amino acids (non-essential) are compounds that our body is able to produce on its own.
+These include, among others:

 - Alanine